smthzch/river-level-model/README.md

 Data is pulled from USGS webcams.
 The current hardcoded site location seems to be down now.

-Pull data with `python ingestflow.py`
+Pull data with `python ingestflow.py run`

 # Training

-A messy training script is `train.py`.
-This also was used to generate the figures below.
+Training is performed by calling `python trainflow.py run`

+Call `python trainflow.py run --help` to view available command line parameters.

+By default the model, metrics, and validation plots are saved to the `runs/run_{datetime.now()}` directory.
+This directory is created if it does not exist.

 # Results